AP source: Conklin, Browns agree on 4-year, $60 million deal

 Conklin bounced back this season after suffering a torn patellar tendon in 2021.
 The 28-year-old pushed himself during rehab to get back and has started 12 games after sitting out the first two weeks.

-The 6-foot-6, 310-pound Conklin has been a stabilizing force during his time with the Browns, who have made previous long-term investments on their line with five-time Pro Bowl left guard Joel Bitonio (three years, $48 million) and right guard Wyatt Teller (four years, $56.8 million).
+The 6-foot-6, 310-pound Conklin has been a stabilizing force during his time with the Browns, who last season signed five-time Pro Bowl left guard Joel Bitonio (three years, $48 million) and right guard Wyatt Teller (four years, $56.8 million) to long-term deals.

+Now, with Conklin’s new contract, Cleveland’s right side is set for some time.

-Conklin was recently named the team’s Ed Block Courage Award winner for his dedication to overcoming the injury as well as community involvement.
+After fighting back from his injury, Conklin, who was an All-Pro for the Browns in 2020, was named the team’s Ed Block Courage Award winner for his dedication as well as community involvement.

+When he got the award, Conklin expressed his hopes to stick around.

+“Cleveland will be my home forever,” he said on Dec.
+13. “So obviously I would like to be here for the rest of my career.
+We’ll see what happens and how that works out.
+This is the place I definitely wanna be.”

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL